pavanladi98/vending-machine/README.md

 ## Assumptions:
-1. Server will never restarts.
-So, inventory is persistent
-2. Can topup multiple values at a time
+1. Multiple ingredients can be toppedup at a time.

 ## ToDos: